syncfusion-content/blazor-docs/blazor/rich-text-editor/tools.md

 ## Cell Color

-The Background Color can be set for each table cell through the [`BackgroundColor`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.TableToolbarCommand.html#Syncfusion_Blazor_RichTextEditor_TableToolbarCommand_BackgroundColor) command available with quick toolbar.
+The Background Color can be set for each table cell through the [BackgroundColor](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.TableToolbarCommand.html#Syncfusion_Blazor_RichTextEditor_TableToolbarCommand_BackgroundColor) command available with quick toolbar.

 ![Changing Table Background Color in Blazor RichTextEditor](./images/blazor-richtexteditor-table-background-color.png)

 ## Add custom tool to Toolbar

-The Rich Text Editor allows to configure your own tools to its toolbar using [`RichTextEditorCustomToolbarItems`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorCustomToolbarItems.html) tag directive with in a [`RichTextEditorToolbarSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorToolbarSettings.html).
+The Rich Text Editor allows to configure your own tools to its toolbar using [RichTextEditorCustomToolbarItems](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorCustomToolbarItems.html) tag directive with in a [RichTextEditorToolbarSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorToolbarSettings.html).
 The tools can be plain text, icon, HTML template.
 You can also define the order and group where the tool should be included.

 This sample shows how to add your own tools to toolbar of the Rich Text Editor.
 The `Ω` command is added to insert special characters in the editor.

-Refer to the following code snippet for custom tool with tooltip text which will be included in `Items` field of [`RichTextEditorToolbarSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorToolbarSettings.html) property.
+Refer to the following code snippet for custom tool with tooltip text which will be included in [Items](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorToolbarSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorToolbarSettings_Items) field of [RichTextEditorToolbarSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorToolbarSettings.html) property.

 {% tabs %}
 {% highlight razor tabtitle="~/custom-toolbar.razor" %}